RealTeeCee/DataStructureAndAlgorithm/English/Grammar/Nouns/NF - NounFunction.md

 (DO: Direct Object, IO: Indirect Object, OP: Object Preposition)
 # NF                Subject                             Object                                      Complement
+# NF1
-The BOY             The BOY plays soccer                DO = I follow the BOY                       That is a BOY
+The BOY             The BOY plays soccer                DO = I follow the BOY                       That IS a BOY
-                                                        IO = I tell that story to the BOY OP = I go swimming with the boy
+                                                        IO = I tell that story TO the BOY OP = I go swimming with the boy
+# NF2

-SHE/HER/HERS        SHE loves music                     DO = I kiss HER                             It's HER
+SHE/HER/HERS        SHE loves music                     DO = I kiss HER                             It 'S HERS
+                                                                                                    (Processive Pronoun)
-                                                        IO = I give the book to HER OP = I am proud of HER
+                                                        IO = I give the book TO HER OP = I am proud of HER
+# NF3

-WRITING             WRITING make her happy              DO = I enjoy WRITING                        My hobby is WRITING
+WRITING             WRITING make her happy              DO = I enjoy WRITING                        My hobby IS WRITING
-                                                        IO = I attribute his success to WRITING OP = He is interested in WRITING
+                                                        IO = I attribute his success TO WRITING OP = He is interested in WRITING

-# eNF1a - Noun + Adjectives (or Present Participle & Past Participle)
+# eNF1a - Adjectives (or Present Participle & Past Participle - PASSIVE) + Noun
+# Ving luôn mang nghĩa chủ động, V3ed luôn mang nghĩa bị động

-* Subject:
+# Subject:
-- THE FAT MAN is my brother
+- the FAT MAN is my brother
-- THE TALKING MA is my teacher
+- the TALKING MAN is my teacher
-- THE PUNISHED BOY is my nephew
+- the PUNISHED BOY is my nephew

-* Object (DO - IO - OP):
+# Object (DO - IO - OP):
-- I sold my big house yesterday (DO)
+- I sold MY BIG HOUSE yesterday (DO)
-- We give food to the dying children (IO)
+- We give food TO the DYING CHILDREN (IO)
-- She went out with MY SURPRISED FRIEND (OP)
+- She went out WITH my SURPRISED FRIEND (OP)

-* Complement
+# Complement
-- Tom is A GOOD ARTIST, A WORKING MAN but a BETRAYED HUSBAND
+- Tom IS a GOOD ARTIST, a WORKING MAN but a BETRAYED HUSBAND

 # Present Participle (ACTIVE: Ving)                     Past Participle (PASSIVE: VED or V3)
 TALKING, DYING, WORKING                                 BETRAYED